silviucpp/eredis_pool/README.md

 ----------------

 Keys are hashed using `murmur2` and distributed using the `Jump Consistent Hash algorithm` across the shards.
 In case a shard has multiple nodes, we send the command first to the node with index `Hash rem length(NodesTags)`.
-In case that ndoe is down the other nodes in the shard are tried till one is up or no other nodes remaining.
+In case that node is down the other nodes in the shard are tried till one is up or no other nodes remaining.

 Quick start